fabricio-aliendre/fabricio-aliendre/README.md

 My name is Fabricio and I'm currently and undergraduate chemical engineering student attending University of Waterloo 📚

+I have experience programming, organizing industrial data, and displaying it on dashboards

-I like coding new projects, especially involving Python!
+I like working on new projects, especially coding using Python!

-I'm not afraid of troubleshooting until the problem is solved ⚙️

-I have experience programming to organize large amounts of data